pfptcommunity/pfptcommunity/README.md

 Howto: Getting started with Power BI.

-- Open [Power BI](https://app.powerbi.com).
-I recommend downloading Power BI desktop.
+- Open [Power BI](https://app.powerbi.com) and download Power BI desktop.
 - Download the pbix sample from this page and open it in Power BI
-- click Transform data
-- Select function 'Api call keys'
-- Open Advanced Editor
-- Set your API credentials in the script
+- Watch the howto video
-- Go back
-- click Refresh

 <br>